Clinician-Educator Pathway

 • Opportunities to teach may include: pre-clinical medical students, medical students on medicine clerkships, advanced physical examination course for 4th year medical students, morning report, other students in the health professions

-4. Completion of scholarly project with educational focus
+4. Complete a scholarly project with educational focus

 5. Mentoring relationship with faculty clinician-educator